 Are you sold yet?
 Because I am SOLD.

 This corn salsa goes FAST in our house.
 If any leftovers make it past the “it’s-so-good-I-can’t-stop-eating-it-with-a-spoon” phase (<– rare) I throw this salsa on tacos, quesadillas, fish, chicken, you name it.
 I’m pretty sure it goes with, y’know, ALL OF THE THINGS.

 Also, let’s have a quick hip-hip-hooray for no-bake recipes, shall we?
 Sure, we have to grill the corn for this salsa, but there’s no stovetop-ing or oven-ing or cooking-indoors-and-turning-the-house-into-a-sauna-ing.

 Because sure, YAY SUMMER and whatever, but after a few dozen 95+ degree days in a row I tend to be a little, I don’t know…over it?
 And on those days when I’m hungry but also all I want to do is sit in front of a fan and feel sorry for my melting-into-a-puddle self, this corn salsa is my BFF.

 An easy grilled corn salsa with a quick dijon sauce.
 Perfect for summertime.

 - Yield: Makes 2.5 cups

 - salt and pepper to taste

-- In a small, separate bowl, whisk together the dijon, lemon juice, salt and pepper, olive oil, and apple cider vinegar.
+- In a small bowl, whisk together dijon mustard, lime juice, olive oil, salt, and pepper.
+Set aside.